wangwei-cmd/noise_robust_CSC/README.md

 To train the dictionary using clear fruit data or city data, run demon_trainfruit_OCSC.m.

-To train the dictionary using clear fruit data, run trainwithnoise_fruit.m.
+To train the dictionary using noisy fruit data, run trainwithnoise_fruit.m.

 To denoise Poisson noisy image, run denoise_peak_30.m.